jgraettinger/blog/compare-flow-and-materialize.md

 I'm often asked how to think about Flow vs Materialize.
 This is a good question:
-both systems provide a means of tackling continuously materialized views, so what kinds of problems are each suited for, and when would you use one over the other?
+at the highest levels both systems help you wrangle streaming data, and both provide a means for tackling continuous views, so what kinds of problems are each suited for, and when would you use one over the other?